Here are 5 nursing antibiotics you can learn in under 5 minutes:

 As a warning here: these drugs can cause dysrhythmias from QT segment prolongation, and they also have an association with C. difficile overgrowth (especially clarithromycin).

 When these drugs are indicated for an IV infusion, remember that the medication should be diluted and administered slowly to prevent the common problem of thrombophlebitis.

 Moving on to number four: cephalosporins.
 Instead of having a common ending, the drugs in this class have a prefix, which is “cef-,” with the exception of cephalexin.
 The important exam point to remember here is that cephalosporins are the drugs that we give when a patient is allergic to penicillin.

 Educate the patient to especially avoid alcohol with these drugs, as their concurrent use can induce a state of alcohol intolerance.
 Easy enough, right?

 Last but not least, our dear friends, are the fluoroquinolone antibiotics.
 These drugs end in “-floxacin.”
 Important commonly-tested teaching points: avoid taking these drugs with milk or antacids.

-Notably, GI distress is a common side effect with these drugs.
+Notably, GI distress is a common side effect of these drugs.
 Additionally, another commonly tested fact here, although rare, is that fluoroquinolones can cause Achilles tendon rupture.
 With this in mind, if the patient complains of tendon pain, inflammation or swelling, the medication should be immediately discontinued.

 So there you have a quick hit list of important nursing antibiotics and some little tidbits to know.
 Need an easier way to help remember antibiotics?
 Be sure to check out these and tons more inside Picmonic!

 Good luck studying!